Sex Matters’ intervention to the Supreme Court

 Yesterday we lodged our intervention in the For Women Scotland appeal which is being heard in the UK Supreme Court on 26th to 27th November 2024.

-At the core of the case is the question of whether the meaning of “sex” (man or woman) in the Equality Act 2010 should be read as being modified by Section 9(1) of the Gender Recognition Act, which says that, on obtaining a gender0-recognition certificate “if the acquired gender is the male gender, the person’s sex becomes that of a man and, if it is the female gender, the person’s sex becomes that of a woman”.
+At the core of the case is the question of whether the meaning of “sex” (man or woman) in the Equality Act 2010 should be read as being modified by Section 9(1) of the Gender Recognition Act, which says that, on obtaining a gender-recognition certificate:

 Our submission agrees with For Women Scotland and with the lesbian group that is intervening that “sex” (and the terms man/woman and male/female) in the Equality Act must have the natural meaning.
 This approach is consistent with protecting everyone’s human rights.